lucashaley/lucashaley.github.io/_posts/2022-06-23-the-music-file.md

 ![](/uploads/2022-06-23-binder-02.jpeg)![](/uploads/2022-06-23-binder-01.jpeg)

 Recently we've been packing things up, and relentlessly downsizing stuff.
 But what can I possibly do with this?
 This was my bible when I was 16.
-Nobody else could possibly use it.
+Nobody else could possibly find it useful these days.

 I think it might need a viking funeral.